origamisaturn/KAGP/implementation_rev1.md

 The final $\nu(T)$ is found by considering the ...

 Finding the true anomaly $\nu(T)$ at cutoff time is necessary for targeting a series of orbital elements.
 The true anomaly at cutoff is with respect to the target orbit, but the true anomaly of the vehicle during ascent is with respect to an orbit that is constantly changing.
-Therefore, for the purpose of this calculation, it is assumed that the true anomaly of the launch vehicle at any point is given by its projection onto the perifocal plane of its target orbit.
+Therefore, for the purpose of this calculation, it is assumed that the true anomaly of the launch vehicle at any point is given by its projection onto the perifocal plane of its target orbit

 $$\begin{align}
     \vec r_{peri} = r_q \hat q + r_p \hat p\\